emretopcu1234/MyChat_iOS/README.md

 Telegram like chatting app with basic messaging and networking functions.

-Developed by using SwiftUI
+Developed by using SwiftUI and MVVM architecture.

+Login infos are stored by using FirebaseAuth.
-All infos are stored in Firestore.
+All other infos are stored in Firestore.
 Images are stored in Firebase Storage.
 Async images are used when getting an image from a url.

 REGISTER: You can register with your mobile and personal info: